 I wonder are you now living 5 to a room (hopefully in a mansion by the sea)?
 Or has life been unfavorable (so far), and you’re living among thieves?

 Give these men (and women) a job, any job that uses their hands in a clean way, and see how eager they are to build for community.
 I hope Biden and our politic’s power can dream up a game plan for our infrastructure.
 It’s failing all around and needs to be replaced!
-We can recycle it somehow; use the old ways to restore us.
+We can recycle it; use old ways with new ones.

 At least not without a big hassle because your name looks ‘different’.